Domestic Violence Prevention: Methods And Resources

 - Your partner doesn't force you to become pregnant

-Mutual Respect
+Mutual respect

 For an intimate relationship to work, each partner needs to respect the other.
 You respect each other's opinions and freedom to choose.
 You deal with sexual matters respectfully with each other, deciding together if you want to have sexual relations at any specific time.
 If someone doesn't consent to sex, the other partner respects their decision and honors it.

 Support groups can sometimes help, too.
 When domestic violence support groups were first established, their focus was on people who had left abusive relationships.
-More recently, though, support groups have been started to help women who are still in such relationships.
+More recently, though, support groups have been started to help people who are still in such relationships.
 These groups tend to focus on safety planning, learning about abuse dynamics, and getting emotional support.
 They are also encouraged to learn more about the benefits of domestic violence counseling.

 If you're in an unhealthy and potentially violent relationship, you need to know how your partner might monitor the way you use your smartphone, tablet, or computer.